Erkaman/erkaman.github.io/src/tess_opt.md

 round, but a has a slightly blocky appearance at the borders.
 And we can see some obvious banding artifacts.

-Why do we obtain such an horrendous result?
+Why do we obtain such a horrendous result?
 The main problem is that the specular lighting generates a relatively high frequency signal, and if we compute too few samlpes, we will not be able to approximate this signal by